 The System Design Project is a Semester 2 module and is a group project involving construction of an item of significant complexity under conditions designed to give insights into industrial teamwork.

-It is a double-weight module (course) with design, construction and assessment through the semester, ending with a tournament.
+It is a 20 credit course with design, construction and assessment through the semester, ending with a tournament.

 Informatics Forum, 10 Crichton Street, Edinburgh, EH8 9AB, Scotland, UK